lightbits/lightbits.github.io/euler2/euler2.markdown

 ...

-When I made this textured 3D box, I inadvertently chose its "default" orientation (all angles zero) to be with its cover facing the camera, like so:
+The problem we ran into was that Euler angles suck at keeping track of absolute orientation.
+See, when I made this textured 3D box, I inadvertently chose its "default" orientation (all angles zero) to be with its cover facing the camera, like so:

 ![](model3.png)